-St. John the Baptist Catholic Church requires advanced registration to attend Weekend Masses.
+St. John the Baptist Catholic Church requires advanced registration to attend the weekend, holiday, and holy day Masses.
 With advance planning, we can accurately and responsibly allow for adequate physical distancing.
-Parishioners may register themselves and their family members by calling the parish office at 920-892-4006 or by using the Mass Registration link below.
+Parishioners may register themselves and up to 10 guests by calling the parish office at 920-892-4006 or by using the Mass Registration links below.

 Each child’s uniqueness is beautiful and should be celebrated!
 READ MORE...